History of Milton Keynes: Roman Britain

-Before the Roman conquest of Britain of 43 CE, the Catuvellauni (a British Iron Age tribe) controlled this area from their hill fort at Danesborough, near Woburn Sands (map).
+Before the Roman conquest of Britain of 43 CE, the Catuvellauni (a British Iron Age tribe) controlled this area from their hillfort at Danesborough, near Woburn Sands.
 Under Roman occupation, the area thrived.
 The obvious reason for this is the major Roman road, Iter II (later known as Watling Street), that runs through the area and that gave rise to an associated Roman town at Magiovinium (Fenny Stratford).
 A 'superb example' of the first type of coin to circulate in Britain was found here, a gold stater from mid-second century BCE.

 The foundations of a large Romano-British villa were excavated at Bancroft Park, complete with under-floor heating and mosaic floor.
 Further excavations revealed that this area, overlooking the fertile valley of the Bradwell Brook, was in continuous occupation for 2,000 years, from the Late Bronze Age to the early Saxon period.
 Cremation grave goods from the Iron Age found on the site included jewellery and fine pottery.
 Other Romano-British settlements were found at Stanton Low, Woughton, and Wymbush.
 Industrial activity of the period included bronze working and pottery making at Caldecotte, pottery also at Wavendon Gate, and many iron-working sites.